Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Methods

-All four estimators are asymptotically normal, meaning that researchers can calculate normal-based confidence intervals using the estimated standard errors.
-We include details for calculating the standard errors for each estimator below.
-In addition, if both the outcome regression $E[Y|T=t, W=w]$ and the propensity score $\pi_\mathcal{A}(w)$ are consistently estimated for $T \in \{0,1\}, w \in \text{supp}(W)$, then the A-IPW and TMLE estimators are efficient, meaning that they have the smallest asymptotic variance.
+The regression \cite{stefanski_calculus_2002}, IPW \cite{lunceford_stratification_2004}, AIPW \cite{robins_estimation_1994}, and TMLE \cite{van_der_laan_nonparametric_2023} estimators are all asymptotically normal under certain conditions, allowing researchers the ability to construct valid confidence intervals based on the estimated standard errors.
+In Appendix \ref{appendix_est}, we provide variance estimators for the proposed methods.
+It is important to note that, while the AIPW and TMLE estimators are doubly-robust, the influence curve based estimators presented in the Appendix for the variance presented are not doubly-robust - they are only consistent when both the outcome regression and the propensity score estimators are consistent \cite{van_der_laan_unified_2003}.
+In addition, if both the outcome regression $E[Y|T=t, W=w]$ and the propensity score $\pi_\mathcal{A}(w)$ are consistently estimated for $T \in \{0,1\}, w \in \text{supp}(W)$, then the AIPW and TMLE estimators are semi-parametrically efficient, meaning that they have the smallest variance as the sample size grows to infinity in settings where we assume no knowledge on the distributions of the observed variables.

 As noted above, the four estimators rely upon estimators of conditional expectations or conditional probabilities.
-Given that the MTPs defined above result in treatment distributions that depend on the status-quo distribution of $A$, one may assume that one must first estimate the density of $A$.
-However, our equivalence result shows that the only relevant piece of the distribution of $A$ that researchers need to estimate $\Psi_{BATE}$ and $\Psi_{PEB}$ is the distribution of $T$, the binarized treatment.
-More concretely, if researchers only had access to the data $(W, T, Y)$ for a sample and no other information about the actual value of treatment $A$, they would still be able to consistently estimate $\Psi_{BATE}$ and $\Psi_{PEB}$.
-Our result also shows that, to estimate $\Psi_{BATE}$, one can use any standard ATE estimation technique plugging in $T$ as the treatment variable.
-However, the estimators for $\Psi_{PEB}$ take a different form, which we detail below.
+Given that the MTPs defined above result in exposure distributions that depend on the distribution of the observed $A$, one may assume that one must first estimate the density of $A$.
+However, the equivalence result shows that the only relevant piece of the distribution of $A$ that researchers need to estimate $\Psi_{BATE}$ and $\Psi_{CAB}$ is the distribution of $T$, the binarized exposure.
+More concretely, if researchers only had access to the data $(W, T, Y)$ for individuals and no other information about the actual value of exposure $A$, they would still be able to consistently estimate $\Psi_{BATE}$ and $\Psi_{CAB}$.
+Our result also shows that, to estimate $\Psi_{BATE}$, one can use any standard ATE estimation technique plugging in $T$ as the binary exposure variable.
+However, the estimators for $\Psi_{CAB}$ take a different form, which can be found in Appendix \ref{appendix_est}.